-The irony is, no matter what chaos is around you, you have nothing better to do because meditation will calm the very chaos that is preventing you from meditating, if that makes sense.
-In that regard, there is nothing better because to just stop and give yourself 20 minutes is better.
-It might in fact be the best!
+The irony is, no matter what chaos is around me, I literally have nothing better to do because meditation will calm the very chaos that is preventing me from meditating, if that makes sense.
+It’s a brain trick.
+Even a body trick.